-Once a group is formed, please email the professor (aeck@oberlin.edu) with both (1) a list of your group members, (2) a group name, and (3) a 2 sentence summary of the project you have in mind (i.e., listing the topic and potential problem).
-This email must be received by Friday October 14 at 11:59 PM.
+Once a group is formed, please email the professor (aeck@oberlin.edu) with (1) a list of your group members, (2) a group name, and (3) a 2 sentence summary of the project you have in mind (i.e., listing the topic and potential problem).
+This email must be received by Wednesday October 9 at 11:59 PM.